Licenses and Permits

 Will you be serving alcohol at your event?

 A special occasion permit is required for the sale and service of beverage alcohol at special occasions such as weddings, charity fundraisers, receptions, etc. These permits are issued through the LCBO on behalf of the Alcohol and Gaming Commission of Ontario.
 You may be required to notify the Township about your special occasion permit.
-Notifications can be sent to dpellizzer@get.on.ca or mailed to the Township Office at PO Box 700, Rockwood, ON N0B 2K0.
+Notifications can be sent to the Clerk's department or mailed to the Township Office at PO Box 700, Rockwood, ON N0B 2K0.
 Should you require an acknowledgment letter from the Township, please advise.

 Will you be using a tent or marquee?